 You’ll get a good dose of the all-important vitamin D

 In the winter months, it’s all too easy to hide indoors and stay warm.
-This means that the all important sunshine Vitamin, Vitamin D can be in short supply, which can result a range of health problems from depression to weakened bones.
+This means that the all-important sunshine Vitamin, Vitamin D can be in short supply, which can result in a range of health problems from depression to weakened bones.

 For most people, just 10 minutes in the midday sun is enough to keep levels where they should be, so heading outdoors to workout can greatly help to boost your vitamin D levels, and your overall health.